 Knowing where to turn is the first step in reporting lost and found items.
 Here are some resources to help you recover your stuff — or return others’ — faster.

 Trip reports are an excellent way to reach out to the trail community, whether you’re looking for lost items or advertising what’s been found.
 Just ask CoreyG, who lost a pair of glasses on the Goat Peak trail while snowshoeing last winter.
 (Spoiler alert: The glasses were returned, along with a side of snark, by a group of very dedicated friends.)

-WTA Pro Tip: Make sure to continue monitoring trip reports from the area you posted your lost or found item in, and don’t forget to select the “ Notify me of new comments via email” box when you submit your trip report — this will ensure you're alerted as soon as someone's responded to your report.
+WTA Pro Tip: Make sure to continue monitoring trip reports from the area you posted your lost or found item in.
+If you comment on someone else's trip report, asking about a lost item, don’t forget to select the “ Notify me of new comments via email” box when you submit your comment — this will ensure you're alerted as soon as someone's responded to your report.

 Check out NW Hiker’s Lost and Found